 Select the User who will be absent, define the start and end date for when they will be unavailable, then select Create.

-This Admin can select a user to override for the absent user on each Escalation Policy they are a part of – regardless of whether or not they are actually in rotation during the interval in which the scheduled override takes place.
-Another option is that any user may go in and manually select the Take option assigning them to cover for the absent user for that team.
+A Global Admin can select a user to override for the absent user on each Escalation Policy they are a part of – regardless of whether or not they are actually in rotation during the interval in which the scheduled override takes place.
+Another option is that any user may go in and manually select the Take option assigning themselves to cover for the absent user for that team.

-Similar to a Global Admin a Team Admin can also create a Scheduled Override, but only for one of the their Team’s users.
+Similar to a Global Admin, a Team Admin can also create a Scheduled Override, but only for members of their Team.
 Then they can select a different team member(s) to take this override.
 Something to note is that once this Scheduled Override is created, the Team Admin can not delete this, only the User themselves or a Global Admin will be able to remove it.

 A User can create and delete a Scheduled Override for themselves, but can not add any other users into their override.
 For other user’s Scheduled Overrides, a user can then Take whichever areas within a Scheduled Override that they choose to cover.

 To delete a Scheduled Override, expand the view, then click on the hamburger icon at the far right-hand side of the override (seen in image below), and select Delete.
-If you do not want to delete the Scheduled Override entirely, but just clear out one user that has been assigned to it, there is a button at the far right-hand side of the particular Team: Escalation Policy portion scheduled, and click on ‘Reset’- this will make it blank.
+If you do not want to delete the Scheduled Override entirely, but just clear out one user that has been assigned to it, click on ‘Reset’- this will make it blank.

 If a Scheduled Override has yet to be assigned, users within the organization will receive an email stating which user(s), timeframe, and Teams:Escalation policies, need to be covered.
 If the Scheduled Override does not get filled before the date specified in the override, the scheduled user will be seen as on-duty and continue to be paged for incidents routed to them.